 3. Hunting

-It is the most common knife type for hunters because of its strong tip and thick belly.
+It is the most common knife type for hunters including me because of its strong tip and thick belly.
 In a single motion, you can perform tasks like cutting, skinning, or chopping without much effort.

 With this knife, I’ve processed games like Blacktail deer, sheep, Black Bear, Bison, wolf, etc.